covcom/388COM/Week_06_Data_persistence/README.md

 What you have done in lab 1 is to use internal storage.
 What can also be done is to use external storage i.e. SD card.
 The procedures are pretty much the same.
 The only two differences are:

-1. You’ll need to add permissions in manifest.
+1. You'll need to add permissions in manifest.
-2. You’ll need to check the status Environment.getExternalStorageState().
+2. You'll need to check the status Environment.getExternalStorageState().

 * Can you change the example in lab 1 so that the sytsem write to external storage?

+### SQLite CRUD operations

+> The exercises in here roughly follows an [online tutorial](http://www.androidhive.info/2011/11/android-sqlite-database-tutorial/) written by Ravi Tamada.